8000 Support Services

 8450 USE OF PRIVATE VEHICLES ON SCHOOL BUSINESS

 The Board of Education authorizes private vehicles owned by school district employees to be used for their travel on school-related business when district owned vehicles are not available.
-Prior approval of the Superintendent of Schools, or his/her designee, shall be required for such use.
+Prior approval of the Superintendent, or their designee, shall be required for such use.

 School district employees using their own private vehicles for approved school business use shall be reimbursed for approved mileage at the mileage rate established annually by the Internal Revenue Service for business use of vehicles.